 I was scanning through my fire tv programming to find a faith-based film, for my Movie Reviews section this week, and just happened to see one of my blogger friends; Mitch Teemley, in the trailer of Promises to Keep.
 My first reaction was “I am going to kill him, he snuck this one in on me.”
 But, to my chagrin, curiosity got the better of me—I had to watch and see.
 I’ve seen his work behind the camera (Healing River), but not in front of it.
 So this was really creme brulee for me!

 What do you do when your best friend’s dying wish is for you to take care of his wife—a woman he knew you never stopped loving?
 And in that dying wish also forgave a man, you didn’t even know?
-Sometimes secrets should not be kept because we walk around with unforgiveness, preconceived ideologies and guilt as baggage that either stalls us or makes us hold back truths, which causes harm to others whether we know it or not.
+Sometimes secrets should not be kept, because we walk around with unforgiveness, preconceived ideologies and guilt as baggage that either stalls us or makes us hold back truths, which causes harm to us and others whether we know it or not.
 Occasionally, these actions cause our past to come back and haunt us.
 And when those skeletons start coming out of the closet we wish they would stop.

 That’s what happened to our leading man, Jonathan Michaels (Mitch Teemley), while sitting around a table in their store.
 Thomas Goodman (Chuck Gillespie) finally got the annulment papers from the church.
 He is so happy.
 But that happiness is short-lived because in the jubilation he succumbs to a heart attack.
 Evelyn (Christine Jones) left her Catholic faith to marry him, a divorcé.
 Those annulment papers proved once and for all before God and men that his marriage to Evelyn was an honorable one.
 Thus, opening the door for her return to her faith and the church.

 Jonathan tries to check on Evelyn who says, “Jonathan, you know he’s not even cold yet.”
 Closing the door in his face as he simply tries honoring his friend’s request.
 Jonathan walks away hurt and befuddled.